-Don’t be put off taking a trip to Germany’s capital because you’ve heard it’s a tad on the pricey side, because it’s actually really easy to spend next to nothing on days out in Berlin.
-We’ve put together 15 of what we think are the best free things to do in the city that will also save you money for beer later...
+Want to explore Berlin but not break the bank?
+We've got you covered!
+Don’t be put off taking a trip to Germany’s beautiful capital because you’ve heard it’s a tad on the pricey side.
+There are easy ways to spend next to nothing on a day out in Berlin.
+We’ve put together 15 of what we think are the best free things to do in the city so you can save the money and savor the fun.
+This way you will have beer money for later!

 Want to see more?